12buntu/12buntu.github.io/_posts/2020-02-15-getting-started.markdown

 # Basics

 Here we will discuss some of the very basic programming principles.
-We will work with integers, and learn about if statements, while loops, for loops, and create simple shapes.
+We will work with integers, and learn about if/else statements.

 ---